a2937/CleverBotAPI-Java/README.md

     response = e.getMessage();
 }
 ```

-You may look at a list of reasons that the CleverBot API Request would fail along with more information [here](http://cleverbot.com/api)!
+More information about the cleverbot API can be found [here](http://cleverbot.com/api).

 ##Issues
-If you have any functionality requests go ahead and open an issue containing your suggestions.
+Please report any issues to the issues section & as always if you have any functionality requests go ahead and open an issue containing your suggestions.

 ##Credits
-Package written by Michael Flaherty & Lots of maven help from Cypher https://github.com/scriptkittie
+Package written by Michael Flaherty
+Lots of maven help from [Cypher](https://github.com/scriptkittie)
+API provided by the folks at [Exitor](https://www.existor.com/)